rpt24baklannoli/fetsyShopping/README.md

 }
 ```
 #### Output
-- Success: 200 status code, and a server message "successfully added new item"
+- Success: 200 status code, a server message "successfully added new item," and the resultant item ID.
 - Error: 404 status code, and a server message "failed to add new item: {error_here}"

 ## Update (PUT) An Item